 Cold air diffusers atomize a mixture of cold water and essential oils, breaking up molecules into a microscopic mist.
 Many cold air diffusers use ultrasonic technology to create a high frequency that atomizes the water and oils.
 These aromatherapy machines also maintain the therapeutic value of essential oils.
 Here are two ultrasonic diffuser options:

 Aromatherapy vaporizer is a somewhat nebulous term that's applied to a variety of devices (including ones that diffuse the scent of herbs).
 Some types of vaporizers use water (and might be called a vaporizer/humidifier) and some don't.

 Some types of vaporizers use heat, and some don't.
 You might also find ultrasonic diffusers referred to aromatherapy vaporizers.

-One type of aromatherapy vaporizer, such as the Aura Cacia diffuser in the photo on the right, that doesn't use water or heat contains a diffusing cartridge, on which you place the essential oil.
+One type of aromatherapy vaporizer, such as the Aura Cacia diffuser in the photo, that doesn't use water or heat contains a diffusing cartridge, on which you place the essential oil.
 A stream of air then flows through the cartridge and diffuses the essential oil.

 Candle diffusers are popular and can add ambience to a room.
 Here are three examples:

 Electric oil burners offer the safety advantage of no flame and also come in many decorative types, such as:

 A similar aromatherapy diffuser is a lamp ring.
 The ring, which might be metal, ceramic, or terra cotta, has a grooved lip that sits directly onto a light bulb.
 The lip holds essential oil, and the heat from the light bulb heats the oil, dispersing it into the room.